1. Blog

 Cons of including an address on a resume

-On the flip side, several reasons can be cited why you might not want to include your address on a resume.
+On the flip side, there are several reasons why you might not want to include your address on a resume.

 1. Concerns about privacy or safety.

-You may have reasons to keep your address private out of concerns for your personal security.
-You may be someone with a stalker ex, you may be a millionaire who doesn’t want people casing your mansion, you may fear identity theft or – you know? – you may be in the FBI’s Witness Protection Program!
+You may have reasons to keep your street address private out of concern for your personal security.
+Perhaps you have a stalker ex, or you may be a millionaire who doesn’t want people casing your mansion.
+Maybe you fear identity theft or — who knows? — you may be in the FBI’s Witness Protection Program!

-Many people post their resumes on LinkedIn or other global job boards accessible by anyone.
-If you feel it’s nobody business where you live, it’s your right to keep that information private.
+Even if none of those apply, many people post their resumes on LinkedIn or other global job boards that are accessible by anyone.
+It's your right — and a safer choice — to keep your home address private.

-In such a case, one option is to create an address-free resume for posting publicly, while you use another resume with an address to contact a company privately.
+One option is to create an address-free resume for posting publicly, then use another resume with an address to contact a company privately.

-Another option, to avoid the “unwanted surprises” mentioned above, is to provide only your city and state.
-An employer in Toronto, Canada, may be reassured to know that you live in Toronto, Canada, but you haven’t provided enough info for any unwanted guests to show up at your doorstep.
+The best option, however, which also helps avoid the “unwanted surprises” mentioned above, is to provide only your city and state.
+An employer in Toronto, Canada, may be reassured to know that you live in Toronto, but you haven’t provided enough info for any unwanted guests to show up at your doorstep.
+See the below example:

-2. If you live too far away, that may be a turnoff.
+2. If you live too far away, it may be a turnoff.

-All the reasons cited in the second point above under “Pros” can cut both ways: If you DO live far from the employer, that can be a strike against you.
+The reasons cited in the second "pro" point above can cut both ways: If you do live far from the employer, it can be a strike against you.
 Maybe they don’t want to fly you in for an interview, they don’t want the expense or lag time involved in a relocation, and they do want someone familiar with their area.

 Without being deceptive, you can opt to exclude your address from your resume for these reasons.
 You want to be judged on your merits, not your location, and perhaps you’re confident that when managers see what a good fit you are for the job, they won’t care where you currently live.